Bamlanivimab COVID-19 Treatment Description

-- The Phase 3 randomized, controlled trial is known as ACTIV-3, and as a “master protocol,” it is designed to expand to test multiple different kinds of monoclonal antibody treatments.
-It also can enroll additional volunteers in the middle of the trial, if a specific investigational treatment shows promise.
+- Phase 3 randomized, controlled trial is known as ACTIV-3, and as a “master protocol,” it is designed to expand to test multiple different kinds of monoclonal antibody treatments.
+It also can enroll additional volunteers in the middle of the trial if a specific investigational treatment shows promise.

 - The protocol is for a randomized, blinded, controlled platform study that allows investigational drugs to be added and dropped during the course of the study.
 This allows for efficient testing of new drugs against placebo and standard of care (SOC) treatment within the same study.
-When more than one drug is being tested at the same time, participants will be randomly allocated to treatments or placebo.
+When more than one drug is being tested simultaneously, participants will be randomly allocated to treatments or placebo.

 - This platform study involves 2 stages.
-In stage 1, safety will be evaluated and two intermediate outcomes will be assessed to determine whether a drug advances to stage 2.
-Treatments considered to have demonstrated unacceptable risks relative to benefits, or those which do not reach the effectiveness threshold for the stage 1 intermediate outcomes, will not advance to stage 2.
-In some cases, stage 1 may include 2 or 3 doses of the same investigational drug, which will be considered separate drugs for the purpose of the study.
+In stage 1, safety will be evaluated, and two intermediate outcomes will be assessed to determine whether a drug advances to stage 2.
+Treatments considered to have demonstrated unacceptable risks relative to benefits, or those that do not reach the stage 1 intermediate outcomes' effectiveness threshold, will not advance to stage 2.
+In some cases, stage 1 may include 2 or 3 doses of the same investigational drug, which will be considered separate drugs for the study.

-- Investigational drugs with reasonably well-established safety profiles and evidence of effectiveness (i.e. at least equivalent to the criteria for the advancement of a drug from stage 1 to stage 2) may enter the study directly at stage 2.
-Conversely, for drugs with minimal pre-existing safety evidence, the pace of stage 1 will initially be restricted and there will be an early review of safety data by an independent Data and Safety Monitoring Board (DSMB).
+- Investigational drugs with reasonably well-established safety profiles and evidence of effectiveness (i.e., at least equivalent to the criteria for advancing a drug from stage 1 to stage 2) may enter the study directly at stage 2.
+Conversely, for drugs with minimal pre-existing safety evidence, the pace of stage 1 will initially be restricted, and there will be an early review of safety data by an independent Data and Safety Monitoring Board (DSMB).
 A Phase 1 dose-escalation study for some investigational drugs may be required, and if so, the Phase 1 study would precede stage 1 and be carried out as a separate protocol.

 - The international trials within this protocol will be conducted in several hundred clinical sites.
 Participating sites are affiliated with networks funded by the United States National Institutes of Health (NIH) and the US Department of Veterans Affairs.